cacao-org/cacao/AOloopControl/examples/README.md

     $ cacao-task-manager -X 3 <CONFNAME>

-## 3.5.
-Notes

-To run tasks 0, 1, 2 and 3 (inclusive) :
+:bulb: To run tasks 0, 1, 2 and 3 (inclusive) :

     $ cacao-task-manager -X 3 <CONFNAME>

-The example may include additional setup tasks.
+---

-## 4. Configuring and controlling processes through milk-fpsCTRL fifo: aorunscript
+# 4. Configuring and controlling processes through milk-fpsCTRL fifo: aorunscript

 The cacao-setup task (task 3 above) will start an instance of milk-fpsCTRL within a dedicated tmux session.
-This instance is processing commands sent to a fifo named **/milk/shm/cacaoloop01_fpsCTRL.fifo**.
+This instance is processing commands sent to a fifo named **/milk/shm/LOOPNAME_fpsCTRL.fifo**.

 From this point on, scripts can send commands to the fifo to change parameters, and run/stop processes.
 Alternatively, users can also use milk-fpsCTRL as an interactive GUI to perform these operations.

-The script **aorunscript** performs these steps.
+The script **aorunscript** included in some of the examples performs these steps.

-    $ cp cacaoloop-ex01-conf/aorunscript .
+    $ cp CONFNAME-conf/aorunscript .
     $ ./aorunscript

 Each time aorunscript runs, it performs one step.
 Run it several times until done.
 Users are encouraged to read the script content as a template for writing custom scripts.